|

 know that readers may misinterpret your meaning, what can marketers do

+to improve their e-mail marketing results?
 The clue in the Northwestern University study is that results were

 better when participants had a chance to get to know each other.
 More

+specifically, they were able to connect with the other's personality.
 With e-mail communication, the tendency is to be formal in order to

 sound more professional.
 But that very formality comes off as stiff and